-Environmental Output Per Step Rule: The constraint environmental output per step rule applies only for commodities of type "Env" ($c \in C{\text{env}}$).
-This constraint limits the amount of environmental commodity $c \in C{\text{env}}$, that can be released to environment by the energy system in the site v in support timeframe y at the timestep t.
-The limit is defined by the parameter maximum environmental output per time step \overline{m}{yvc} .
-To satisfy this constraint, the negative value of the commodity balance for the given environmental commodity $c \in C{\text{env}}$ must be less than or equal to the value of the parameter maximum environmental output per time step \overline{m}{vc} , multiplied by the length of the time steps Δt .
-The mathematical explanation of this rule is given in Minimal optimization model.
+Environmental Output Per Step Rule: The constraint environmental output per step rule applies only for commodities of type "Env" ($c \in C{env}$).
+This constraint limits the amount of environmental commodity $c \in C{env}$, that can be released to environment by the energy system in the site v in support timeframe v at the timestep v.
+The limit is defined by the parameter maximum environmental output per time step v in satisfy this constraint, the negative value of the commodity balance for the given environmental commodity v is v in satisfy this constraint, the negative value of the parameter maximum environmental commodity v is v in support time step v in support tim